Exploring the map and switching data layers

 The layer toggle

-The toolbar on the left side of the screen controls which data is displayed.
-It is organised into categories — Demographics, Housing, Economics, Transport, Energy, Elections, Weather, and more.
+The toolbar on the left controls which data the map shows.
+It groups data into categories — Demographics, Housing, Economics, Transport, Energy, Elections, Weather, and more.

 - Click any category icon to activate it.

-- If a category has sub-metrics (for example, Demographics includes Population, Income, and Disability), a secondary menu appears — click the metric you want.
+- Some categories have sub-metrics.
+Demographics, for example, includes Population, Income, and Disability.
+A secondary menu appears — click the metric you want.

 - The map recolours immediately to show that metric across all areas.

-The colour scale legend at the bottom of the screen shows what the values mean.
-Darker or more saturated colours indicate higher values for most metrics.
+The colour scale legend at the bottom shows what the values mean.
+Darker or more saturated colours mark higher values for most metrics.

 Hovering over an area

-Move your cursor over any area on the map to see a popup card showing:
+Move your cursor over any area to see a popup card.
+The card shows:

 - The area name and geography type — Electoral Division, county, constituency, or postal district.